1. Textbooks

 Submit your presentation slides to the online Project Presentations folder associated with the #General channel on MS Teams, named [team #]-[team_name]-slides.pptx.
 However, you can still refine the slides until the class and present the refined version.
 The project presentation slides are publicly available to the whole class.

 Each team must create a video to demonstrate your final product (i.e., high-fidelity prototype).
 The length of the video must be within 3 minutes.
-You should have supporting comments in the video to explain what is being shown.
+You should have voice narration in the video to explain what is being shown.
 You can also include any other aspects of work you have done, if you would like to and if the time on the video allows you (for example, your paper prototype to show the progression of the design).
-Note the purpose of the video is to just demonstrate of the final product, which is different from the mid-term presentation video that descries the design process.
+Note the purpose of the video is to demonstrate of the final product, different from the Mid-term Report video that descries the design process.

-Upload your demo video to a sharing platform such as YouTube and submit the video along with your final product using this Demo Video Submission Form.
-The demo videos may be made publicly available to the whole class.
+Upload your Demo Video to a sharing platform such as YouTube, and submit the link to the video using this Final Deliverables Submission Form.
+It may be made publicly available to the whole class.

-Do not simply copy and paste the content from your design document, either.
+Do not simply copy and paste the content from your Design Document, either.
 The report should not be a collection of fragmented notes and descriptions.
 Rather, the report should present a compelling, compact story about your whole design exploration, with sound and solid logic connections between different stages and activities in your process.
 Think from the reader point of view.
 You are encouraged to use multimedia to support your story, such as the demo video and images from your design process.
-The report should be roughly 2700 words.
-More specifically, the final report must include the following five aspects:
+The Final Report should be self-contained and of an appropriate length, including the following five aspects:

 • Introduction, e.g., a concise and attractive description of: